MacBook Air (2020)

 While the keyboard steals the spotlight, let’s not forget about the trackpad.
 It’s large, its tracking is second to none, and its Force Touch click is virtually silent.
 This is not a surprise.
 Mac laptops have long had great touchpads.
 Still, it’s worth remembering that Apple remains a leader here.

 The MacBook Air has never been a powerful laptop, and it never claimed to be.
 It’s the option for those whose needs consist of word processing, email, and online apps.
-Think of it as a Chromebook, except with Mac apps.
+Think of it as one of the best Chromebooks, except with Mac apps.

 In 2020, though, the Air has received a respectable boost.
 This is the first Air to have a quad-core processor, which is an important upgrade.
 More cores and threads usually mean more muscle for running heavy applications and multitasking.
 Quad-core chips have become the standard for most laptops, even small laptops like the Surface Pro 7, Dell XPS 13, and MacBook Pro 13-inch.